alfarnedo/Face-Mask-Classification/README.md

   * Readme.md, the file you are currently reading.
   * src/Face Mask Classification:
       * code --> In this folder is the file . ipynb with the code.
-      * data:
-        * test --> In this folder are the test images.
-        * train --> In this folder are the training images.
-        * testLabels.csv --> In this folder is the ". csv" file which contains the test tags, to evaluate the efficiency of the classifier.